-Matrix for Success Academy (California Charter No. 1961) is also authorized by the Los Angeles Unified School District.
+Matrix for Success Academy (California Charter No. 1961) is authorized by the Los Angeles Unified School District.
 The current charter petition covers a five-year term expiring on June 30, 2023.
-Per AB 130, the new term end date is June 30, 2025.
 As a result of AB 130 and SB 114, the charter petition end date is extended to June 30, 2026.
 Matrix for Success Academy was numbered by the State Board of Education as an independent start-up charter school in May 2018 with classes beginning in Fall 2018.
 Matrix for Success Academy serves grades 10 to 12 through nonclassroom-based instruction.
 Funding sources primarily consist of state apportionments, in lieu of property tax revenues, and grants and donations from the public.